A responsible industry

 - As part of this commitment, glycol ether producers support the programme of product stewardship of the European Solvent Industry Group (ESIG).

-- ESIG has also produced a guide to good practices to promote the safe use of solvents, including glyol ethers, in the work place.
+- ESIG has also produced several guides to good practices to promote the safe use of solvents, including glycol ethers.

 An active policy of substituting some glycol ethers